jaytaph/joindin_symfony2/README.md

 - Add firewall / security
 - Add forms
 - Remove things like "<?php echo $this->config->item('site_name'); ?>" inside the templates
+- Some aggregate counts.
+For instance, from the event entity, we would like to know how many talks have slides.
+I think there are more performant ways of figuring this out instead of iterating over each talk.

 - All the rest I forgot